Jammer Mitigation in Absorptive RIS-Assisted Uplink NOMA: Introduction

 \subsection{Motivations and Contributions}

 As already mentioned above, the focus of this paper is on the use of RIS, and in particular A-RIS, to mitigate the influence of a jammer on an uplink NOMA system.
-Our objective is to minimize the sum transmit power of the uplink NOMA users under quality of service constraints in the presence of a jammer.
+Our objective is to minimize the sum transmit power of the uplink NOMA users under quality of service (QoS) constraints in the presence of a jammer.
 This problem formulation is well aligned with 6G key requirements on sustainability, trustworthiness, and digital inclusion \cite{URB+21}.
-The main contributions of our work are summarized as follows: \begin{itemize} \item We consider an uplink power domain NOMA system assisted by an A-RIS in order to mitigate interference from a multi-antenna jammer. \item We propose an optimization framework that minimizes the total transmit power of the user terminals under constraints on the A-RIS response and the individual signal-to-interference-plus-noise ratio (SINR) at the BS for each of the users.
-This turns out to be a highly complex non-convex optimization problem.
-To address it, we propose a solution based on iterating between Linear Programming (LP) to find the user powers and sequential convex relaxation based on Dinkelbach's algorithm \cite{Dinkelbach} to find the A-RIS response. \item We present the results of several simulations that demonstrate the convergence of the algorithm and the effectiveness of the A-RIS in mitigating the jammer and controlling the multi-user interference, enabling the system to operate with relatively low sum transmit power.
+The main contributions of our work are summarized as follows: \begin{itemize} \item We show that an uplink power-domain NOMA system assisted by an A-RIS can play a key role in mitigating interference from a sophisticated multi-antenna jammer.
+Compared to an uplink NOMA system without A-RIS assistance, we show a gain of more than 28 dB in the required sum transmit power by the uplink users.
+These gains come from the combined capability of an A-RIS to not only mitigate the jammer interference but also enable substantial beamforming and interference coordination gains for the uplink NOMA users.
+Unlike conventional RIS, we show that the nature of A-RIS introduces additional new important degrees of freedom in optimizing the system performance while keeping power consumption low. \item We propose a novel joint optimization problem formulation that minimizes the total transmit power of user terminals under constraints on the A-RIS response and the individual signal-to-interference-plus-noise ratio (SINR) at the BS for each of the users.
+This problem has not been studied in the literature before, and it turns out to be a highly complex non-convex optimization problem due to the strong coupling between user power control and the A-RIS phase-shift and gain design. \item To efficiently solve this problem, we develop an iterative algorithm that combines Linear Programming (LP) to find the user powers, ensuring optimal power allocation in each iteration and sequential convex relaxation via Dinkelbach’s algorithm \cite{Dinkelbach} to efficiently optimize the A-RIS response, leveraging fractional programming principles.
+The proposed algorithm does not rely on conventional convex approximations such as SDR (Semidefinite Relaxation), making it more computationally scalable and adaptable to large-scale A-RIS, which is a key enabler for realistic A-RIS deployments.
+Our approach effectively balances power minimization and interference mitigation. \item We present the results of several simulations that demonstrate the convergence of the algorithm and the effectiveness of the A-RIS in mitigating the jammer and controlling the multi-user interference, enabling the system to operate with relatively low sum transmit power.
 These results show that the proposed algorithm converges very well and can handle A-RIS with a large number of elements and a jammer with many antenna elements.
-This is very important since the passive nature of A-RIS implies that more elements are typically needed compared to conventional relays or APs. \end{itemize}
+This is very important since the passive nature of A-RIS implies that more elements are typically needed compared to conventional relays or APs.